-In the case of third-country entities, they may also request CMVM to authorise the management of alternative funds in Portugal.
-Nevertheless, is unlikely that the CMVM will grant its authorisation without the fund manager having a minimum local presence.
+Third-country entities may also request the CMVM to authorise their management of alternative funds in Portugal.
+However, it is unlikely that the CMVM will grant authorisation unless the fund manager has at least a minimum local presence.

 2.8 Other Local Requirements